phpbb/quickinstall/docs/sandbox-cli.md

 3.0/3.1       unsupported by the modern Docker CLI
 ```

-phpBB 3.0 and 3.1 are intentionally not supported by the Docker CLI.
+phpBB 3.0 and 3.1 are intentionally not supported by QuickInstall CLI.
 They are too old for this modern installer-based flow.

 ## Sources